lindluni/actions-runner-manager/README.md

 #### `/api/v1/repos-set`

-- Replace all existing repositories assigned to an existing GitHub Actions Runner Group with one or more new repositories
+- Replace all existing repositories assigned to an existing GitHub Actions Runner Group with the name in the `team` parameter with one or more new repositories

 ```shell
 curl -H "Authorization: <token>" "https://<host>:<port>/api/v1/repos-set?team=<team_slug>&repos=<repo1>,<repo2>,<repo3>"